Rhode Island School of Design

 Advanced Program for High School Students

-RISD’s Advanced Program for High School Students is an intensive, collegiate-level program for students in grades 10–12* (or the equivalent) who are 15–18 years old.
-This immersive online experience is designed for students who are interested in pursuing art and design in college and want to learn best practices in producing portfolio work.
+RISD’s Advanced Program for High School Students is a series of intensive, collegiate-level courses for students in grades 10–12* (or the equivalent) who are 15–18 years old.
+This immersive online experience is designed for those interested in pursuing art and design in college and want to learn best practices in producing portfolio work.

 The pandemic of COVID-19 dramatically changed the world that was familiar, causing us to see and notice things in new and surprising ways.
 The role of artists and designers is, and has always been, to comment and reflect on cultural changes, but also to anticipate and inspire changes to come.
 This plight has brought renewed emphasis on the critical role artists and designers play during times of world complexity and uncertainty.